-Last week we made our annual move to our southern lake home.
+Each summer we move to our southern lake home.
 There is no better way to describe what this place means to us than the words I wrote just weeks after the purchase in December 2008.
-I re-post these thoughts every year at the beginning of the season to remind myself of how special this place is, and how much it has meant to our life.
+I re-read these thoughts every year at the beginning of the season to remind myself of how special this place is, and how much it has meant to our life.

-For the past two summers, we have enjoyed several months here and our affection for this home, this town, and these people has only deepened.
+For the past five summers, we have enjoyed several months here and our affection for this home, this town, and these people has only deepened.

 But in case you get the wrong idea, let me assure you, this ain't the Hamptons.